 (3) Zombies rock.

 Seriously: zombie movies are different.
-Let’s pry open the skull of movie goers — and people who read Stephen King and other horror novels — to see what’s going on.
-Will we eat their brains?
-No. That would be undercutting the job security of zombies.
+Let’s pry open the skull of moviegoers — and people who read Stephen King and other horror novels — to see what’s really going on, which is more interesting than you’d expect.